 Decorative lights in Madrid are always a surprise.
 You can explore Calle Alcalá, from Cibeles fountain to the Puerta de Alcalá, under a sky covered with star-shaped lights, stroll down Calle Serrano, decorated with patterns which reflect the street’s fashionable shops, or be dazzled by the fir-tree decorations in the Red de San Luis, Calle de Fuencarral and Callao and Colón squares.
 Beyond the main tourist hotspots, you can find lights in a variety of shapes and forms across the city, representing strings, bells and holly, amongst others, and revealing an unforgettable city!

 Still wondering whether Christmas is one of the best times of year to explore Lisbon and Madrid?
-Discover all the magic of Christmas in the Portuguese and Spanish capitals accompanied by our drivers.
-Click here to find out about our tours around Lisbon and Madrid and embark on a real Christmas adventure, straight from the most fantastic of dreams!
+Discover all the magic of Christmas in the Portuguese and Spanish capitals in a tuk tuk.
+Click here to find out about the tours around Lisbon and Madrid and embark on a real Christmas adventure, straight from the most fantastic of dreams!
 Be amazed by the beauty of Christmas on the Iberian Peninsula and we promise that you’ll want to do it all over again.